pyos/dg/src/conditionals.md

 ## Conditionals

-`or` and `and` can be treated as conditionals, in addition to being Boolean operators. `a or b` means `a if a else b`, and `a and b` means `b if a else a` (of course, they only evaluate `a` once.)
+`or` and `and` can be used as conditionals, in addition to being Boolean operators. `a or b` means `a if a else b`, and `a and b` means `b if a else a` (of course, they only evaluate `a` once.)